Wound Care

 Introduction

 A wound refers to any breakage on the skin.
 If it is not treated properly, wound infection may result.
 Skin aging and some chronic diseases may also affect wound healing.
-Adequate knowledge of wound management is therefore very important.
+Adequate knowledge of wound management is therefore important.

 Skin structure and function